We live in a fast-paced world fettered with constant distractions, news events, and shiny objects.

 Staying productive and getting all of your work done — each and every day — is a challenging task.
 Thankfully, it’s made much simpler through tools like Microsoft Calendar.

-Understanding which features these tools have that most aren’t aware of is advantageous, as this puts you one step ahead of the crowd when it comes to productivity and focus.
+Understanding which features these tools have that most aren’t aware of is advantageous.
+This puts you one step ahead of the crowd when it comes to productivity and focus.
 Remember to complete each task to the best of your ability.
 Additionally, use your calendar to focus and block time for strategic work.

 Image Credit: Ketut Subiyanto; Pexels; Thank you!